PhysicsNeMo Datapipes#

 Collation#

-Combining a set of tensordict objects into a batch of data can, at times, Some datasets, like graph datasets, require special care.
+Combining a set of TensorDict objects into a batch of data can, at times, require special care.
+For example, collating graph datasets for Graph Neural Networks requires different merging of batches than concatenation along a batch dimension.
 For this reason, PhysicsNeMo datapipes offers custom collation functions as well as an interface to write your own collator.
-If the dataset you are trying to collate can not be accommodated here, please open an issue on github.
+If the dataset you are trying to collate can not be accommodated here, open an issue on github.

-For an example of a custom collation function to produce a batch of PyG graph data, see the examples on github for the datapipes.
+For an example of a custom collation function that produces a batch of PyG graph data, refer to the examples on github for the datapipes.

 Collators take a sequence of (TensorDict, dict) tuples and combine them into a batched output.
 By default, returns just the batched TensorDict for PyTorch DataLoader compatibility.
 When collate_metadata=True, returns a tuple of (TensorDict, list[dict]).